 During 2020, the Group entered a trade receivable financing arrangement ("Arrangement") with a financial institution ("Factor").
 Pursuant to the terms of the arrangement, the Group sells amounts of its trade receivable balances to the Factor as absolute owner with full recourse against the Group.
-In accordance with IFRS 9, Financial Instruments ("IFRS 9"), the Group concluded that the transction with the Factor represents a transfer of financial assess in which the Group retains effective control over the transferred trade receivables.
-As such it was determined that the transfers should be recorded as a recourse liability.
+In accordance with IFRS 9, Financial Instruments ("IFRS 9"), the Group concluded that the transaction with the Factor represents a transfer of financial assets in which the Group retains effective control over the transferred trade receivables.
+As such it was determined that the transfer of financial assets should be recorded as a recourse liability.
 Furthermore, the Group shall continue to report the transferred financial asset in its consolidated statements of financial position with no change in the assets' measurement.
 Accordingly, the Group records the trade receivables on its Consolidated Statement of Financial Position and records a recourse liability for the amount received from the Factor towards factored trade receivables.
-For non-notified customers, the arrangement with the Factor is such that the customers remit cash directly to the Factor.
+For non-notified customers, the arrangement with the Factor is such that the customers remit cash directly to the Group and the Group transfers the collected amounts to the Factor.
+For notified customers, the arrangement with the Factor is such that the customers remit cash directly to the Factor.

 For non-notified customers, the Factor remits 75% of the trade receivable balance to the Group and the rate increased to 85% based on the terms of variation with effect from November 22, 2022.
-The funding limit was \$\$1,200,000 at the inception of the arrangement and increased to \$\$1,750,000 based on the terms of variation with effect from November 22, 2022.
+The funding limit was S\$1,200,000 at the inception of the arrangement and increased to S\$1,750,000 based on the terms of variation with effect from November 22, 2022.
 The cost of factoring mainly includes discount charge fee, service fee and annual review fee, with a charge rate of 4.8%, 0.4% and 0.5% on funds released, invoices assigned and funding limit, respectively.
 Pursuant to the terms of variation dated on November 22, 2022, the discount charge fee and service fee changed to a charge rate of 5.3% and 0.35%, respectively.

 For notified customers, the Factor remits 80% of the trade receivable balance to the Group and the rate increased to 90% based on the terms of variation with effect from November 22, 2022.
-The funding limit was nil at the inception of the arrangement and increased to \$\$1,750,000 based on the terms of variation with effect from November 22, 2022.
+The funding limit was \$\$1,300,000 at the inception of the arrangement and increased to \$\$1,750,000 based on the terms of variation with effect from November 22, 2022.
 The cost of factoring mainly includes discount charge fee, service fee and annual review fee, with a charge rate of 4.8%, 0.4% and 0.5% on funds release, invoices assigned and funding limit, respectively.
 Pursuant to the terms of variation dated on November 22, 2022, the discount charge fee and service fee changed to a charge rate of 5.3% and 0.35%, respectively.